Infectious Diseases Data Verified

 Deadly Coronavirus - Everything You Need to Know

-In these times when coronavirus is raging through the world, killing hundreds of thousands of innocent people, and, at the other end we have thousands of online forwards and memes tickling our collar bone.
-It is wise if we can take a moment, sit back, read and understand what exactly is happening around us, because this is not a joke.
+In these times when coronavirus is raging through the world, killing hundreds of thousands of innocent people, and, at the other end there are thousands of online forwards and memes tickling the collar bone.
+It is wise if people can take a moment, sit back, read and understand what exactly is happening around them, because this is not a joke.
+Many people are extremely vulnerable to this disease, and all of them should take the utmost care to keep themselves uninfected.
+People must stay positive and prevent themselves and their loved ones from getting infected with this disease or affected by the developments.

 What Is Corona?

-Coronaviruses are a large family of viruses causing illnesses like the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+Coronaviruses are a large family of viruses causing illnesses like the common cold to more severe diseases such as middle east respiratory syndrome (MERS-CoV) and severe acute respiratory syndrome (SARS-CoV).

 COVID-19 is a novel strain of the virus, which was discovered in 2019 in China.
 The viruses are zoonotic, meaning they are transmitted between animals and people.
 The earlier outbreaks of MERS-CoV and SARS-CoV have been traced to animals.